 The Credit Facility had an original maturity date of February 19, 2026 and borrowings thereunder bore interest at variable rates depending on the Company's election, either at a base rate or at the adjusted term SOFR (which rate was to be calculated based upon a one-month tenor in effect on such date and was to be determined on a daily basis), in each case, plus an applicable margin.
 Subject to the Company's leverage ratio, the applicable margin varies between 0.75% and 2.25% for base rate loans and 1.75% and 3.25% for SOFR loans.
 The Company had the option to borrow term loans under the Delayed Draw Facility ("Delayed Draw Term Loans") until August 19, 2023, subject to certain conditions.
-As of August 19, 2022, the amount of any outstanding Delayed Draw Term Loans were to be repayable in equal consecutive quarterly installments equal to 1/28th of the total single term loan ("the Initial Combined Delayed Draw Term Loan").
-Commencing on August 19, 2023, the amount of any outstanding Delayed Draw Term Loans, combined with the Initial Combined Delayed Draw Term Loan, were to be repayable in equal consecutive guarterly installments equal to 1/28th of the outstanding Delayed Draw Term Loans and the remainder was to be due and payable on February 19, 2026.
+As of August 19, 2022, the amount of any outstanding Delayed Draw Term Loans were to be repayable in equal consecutive quarterly installments equal to 1/28th of the total single term loan ("the Initial Combined Delayed Draw Term Loan, were to be repayable in equal consecutive quarterly installments equal to 1/28th of the outstanding Delayed Draw Term Loan, were to be repayable in equal consecutive quarterly installments equal to 1/28th of the outstanding Delayed Draw Term Loans and the remainder was to be due and payable on February 19, 2026.